heikela/dominion-ai/findings.md

 algorighm to start looking into (an incomplete view of) state will help is one of the things I'd like to investigate next, but for that, it seems like I also need better ways to keep track of how well the training is performing.

+## Analysis, 5/8/2018

+Turns out that tracking the state accurately is critical for MC policy evaluation to work.
+If samples from different states are confounded, the algorithm won't produce correct results.
+This must be behind the poor results.